• Skip to primary navigation

 • Quinoa: Cook the quinoa ahead of time so it can cool off a bit.
 I use white quinoa because it's the closest color to bulgar wheat.

-• Italian parsley: There are two types of parsley you find in the grocery store normally.
-Use Italian parsley, which resembles cilantro (coriander) in looks, but it definitely doesn't taste like cilantro.
+• Italian parsley: Tabouli salad uses a whole lot of parsley.
+Flat leaf and curly parsley are the two main fresh parsley types found in your local grocery store.
+I recommend flat leaf parsley (also known as Italian parsley).
+It resembles cilantro (coriander) but doesn't taste like cilantro.
 Be careful not to buy cilantro because you will end up with pico de gallo instead of tabouli.

 • Fresh mint: This is a really important ingredient in this recipe.
 Actually, it's the secret ingredient, and only a privileged few know about this secret ingredient.

-• Tomatoes: I use tomatoes on the vine for my tabouli recipe.
-Tomato quality does make a difference, and you want to splurge a little on some good red and juicy tomatoes.
+• Fresh tomatoes: I use tomatoes on the vine for my tabouli recipe.
+Tomato quality makes a difference; you want to splurge a little on some good red and juicy tomatoes.

-• Lemons: You will need fresh lemons for this recipe.
-Bottled lemon juice just doesn't taste the same.
+• Lemons: You will need fresh lemon juice for this recipe made from squeezed lemons.
+Bottled lemon juice doesn't taste the same.

 • Olive Oil: I use high-quality extra virgin olive oil, which in my book means that the olive oil is not blended with any other oils.
 I want that EVOO to be 100%.